CanberraOceanRacingClub/namadgi3/Batemans_Bay_Hazards.md

 It's shallow depth and the likelyhood of breaking waves in heavy seas means that the bar must be treated with the utmost respect.

-* If unable to cross the bar when returning from sea, pick up a mooring at North Head (or anchor behind Snapper Island) and wait for conditions to improve
+* If unable to cross the bar when returning from sea, pick up a mooring at Square Head (or anchor behind Snapper Island) and wait for conditions to improve

 The bar is generally well marked but does move.
 Consult with a locals to see if the leads are set correctly before